The Power Station (band): History

-When Palmer bailed on the tour, some critics referred to it as "unprofessional behaviour".
+When Palmer exited the tour, some critics referred to it as "unprofessional behaviour".
 Speaking to Number One magazine in 1986, he hit back at the claims he joined the band for money: "Firstly, I didn't need the money and, secondly the cash was a long time coming.
 It wasn't exactly an experience that set me up for retirement."

 Palmer was also accused of ripping off the Power Station sound for his own records.
-He snapped: "Listen, I gave The Power Station that sound.
+He replied: "Listen, I gave The Power Station that sound.
 They took it from me, not the other way around."

 With Palmer bowing out, the band recruited singer/actor Michael Des Barres (formerly of Silverhead, Chequered Past, and Detective) for the tour.
 Des Barres also performed with them at the Live Aid charity concert in Philadelphia that summer.

 Des Barres' friendship with actor Don Johnson led to the band's guest appearance on an episode of the television drama Miami Vice.
 Similarly, his friendship with producer Joel Silver led to the Power Station writing a song called "We Fight for Love" for the Arnold Schwarzenegger action film Commando (1985).
 The track was originally titled "Someday, Somehow, Someone's Gotta Pay".
 An EP containing the song plus some live songs from their tour was planned for release that same year, but was scrapped by their record company.

 The band folded in late 1985 as its members turned to other projects.
 John Taylor returned to Duran Duran, while Andy Taylor chose to leave Duran Duran in favour of a solo career.
 A reformed Led Zeppelin played at the Live Aid concert in 1985, with Thompson sharing drumming duties with Phil Collins.
 Thompson was to take the place of John Bonham in a reformed Led Zeppelin, but after a few days of rehearsals in 1986, he was seriously injured in a car accident and the reunion never got off the ground.
 Palmer continued his revitalized solo career, while Des Barres released his second solo album in 1986.